Abdellah-Laassairi/jiragen/docs/configuration.md

 The configuration values are loaded in the following order (later values override earlier ones):

-1. Default values
-2. Values from config file
+1. Default values from config file
-3. Environment variables
+2. Environment variables
-4. Command-line arguments (when applicable)
+3. Command-line arguments (when applicable)

 ## Initialization